top of page

 Therefore, subscribers will likely pay less in the winter when the days are shorter and pay more in the summer.
 It is important for solar subscribers to understand that their monthly bills will vary, so they can budget accordingly.

-Fixed Prescription Options
+Fixed Prescription Options for Community Solar

 With this type of plan, subscribers sign up for a specific proportion of the community solar farm.
 Thus, they pay a fixed monthly fee based on the subscription size.
-The payments are the same throughout the year, regardless of how much electricity the solar panels produced.
+The payments are the same throughout the year, regardless of how much electricity the solar panels produce.

 Many states are intentionally updating their policies to make community solar farms an attractive option for increasing solar access.
 When this happens, there is often a spur of development to make up for the pent-up demand and a surge in project development.